jbtronics/settings-bundle/docs/index.md

 * Class based settings, which get easily managed by the bundle
 * Type-safe access to settings
 * Easy to use API
+* Almost zero configuration required in many cases, as the bundle tries to derive as much information as possible from code metadata like property types, etc.
 * Various storage backends, like database, json files, PHP files, etc. (custom backends can be easily implemented)
 * Use symfony/validator to easily restrict possible values of settings parameters
 * Automatically generate forms to change settings
+* Easy possibility to version settings and automatically migrate old stored data to the current format
+* Possibility to lazy load settings, so that only the settings, which are really needed, are loaded
 * Profiler integration for easy debugging

+## Requirements
+* PHP 8.1 or higher
+* Symfony 6.4 or higher (compatible with Symfony 7.0)
+* Symfony/forms and Symfony/validator required if forms should be generated or validation should be used
+* twig required if you want to use the twig extension to access settings in your templates
+* doctrine/orm and doctrine-bundle required if you want to use the doctrine storage adapter

 ## Installation